legacysurvey/legacysurvey/pages/dr3/description.rst

 ==============================

-Images can be viewed directly using `the Sky viewer`_ and raw data can be obtained through `the Astro Data Lab's portal`_ (or via ftp; see also the information near the bottom of the `files`_ page).
+Images can be viewed directly using `the Sky viewer`_ and raw data can be obtained through `the NOIRLab portal`_ (see also the information near the bottom of the `files`_ page).

 Sections of the Legacy Survey can be obtained as JPEGs or FITS files using